CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_overview.md

 * `Pop`
 * `Rock`

-However, research suggest that people with hearing loss prefer to listen `classical` and `orchestal` music.
+However, those with hearing loss are statistically likely to be older people.
+Older people are more likely to listen to `classical` and `orchestral` music [1].
 Therefore,
 we included samples from these two genres sourced from the MTG-Jamendo dataset.
 We used MTG-Jamendo FMA doesn't have enough music samples from these two genres to keep the classes balanced.